Kevin03YZFR1/voxtral_wyoming/README.md

 - `MAX_SECONDS` (default: 60) - Maximum audio duration in seconds
 - `SAMPLE_RATE` (default: 16000) - Expected audio sample rate in Hz
 - `MAX_NEW_TOKENS` (default: 128) - Maximum generation length

+Checkout the `.env.example` for detailed documentation of all options.
+When directly executing python scripts without docker, you can also use equivalent command line arguments instead.

 ## Development